 - Buy secondhand.

-- Save returns for when you need to: don’t buy things with the intention of returning them.
-(Try things on in person if you can.)
+- Save returns for when you need to return things: don’t buy things with the intention of returning them.
+(Try things on in-person if you can.)

 - Ask companies how they process returns, and what happens to returned stock.
 (Not every company does these horrible practices—I remember once I had to return a bra that wasn’t right, and the company asked me to donate it to someone!)